-Roughness readings are not required on lengths 150m or less e.g. cul-de-sacs, as the shape requirements as per TNZ Specifications are expected to be sufficient to control isolated bumps over this short length.
+Roughness readings are not required on lengths 150m or less e.g. cul-de-sacs, as the shape requirements as per NZTA/TNZ Specifications are expected to be sufficient to control isolated bumps over this short length.
+The average and maximum readings shall exclude values affected by intersecting streets, platforms and road humps.